N.E.W (New Expressive Works) – An Artist Residency Program

 – Application process.
 Click here.

-- Advisory Board, N.E.W.
+– Resource Council, N.E.W.
 Staff and more about N.E.W.
 Residents.
 Click here.

 OUR VISION: 1) To support artistic excellence in the creation of new works by choreographers from ALL levels in their professional careers.
 2) To encourage and promote diversity in movement genres (classical, modern, Western, non-Western etc.)

 GOAL: Select 4 N.E.W. residents to choreograph and produce 20-minute works.
-These works-in-progress will be showcased at the end of the six-month residency in a 3-night ticketed performance sponsored by Studio 2@Zoomtopia.
+These works-in-progress will be showcased at the end of the six-month residency in a 3-night ticketed performance sponsored by New Expressive Works.

 THE RESIDENCY IN BRIEF

-- Each resident receives a maximum of 6 hours of rehearsal time per week.
-These will be divided into two 3-hour slots and will only be available between 8am and 6pm on weekdays.
+– Each resident receives a maximum of 6 hours of rehearsal time per week (A total of 144 hours of rehearsal hours for the entire residency).
+These will be divided into two 3-hour slots and mostly available between 8am and 6pm during the weekdays.
+Exceptions will be made on a case to case basis.

-- Residents will present their work in progress once, in the middle of the residency to an invited audience.
-This rehearsal will be a Fieldwork facilitated session where you will receive feedback from the invited (you can invite mentors and those you want to hear from) guests. – - – The final work will be showcased the last weekend of the residency.
-This showcase will be a 3-night ticketed performance run, sponsored by Studio 2@Zoomtopia.
-The dates for this residency will be March 27th – 29th 2015.
+– Residents might present their work in progress once, in the middle of the residency to an invited audience.
+This rehearsal will be a Fieldwork facilitated session where you will receive feedback from the invited (you can invite mentors and those you want to hear from) guests.
+The final work will be showcased the last weekend of the residency.
+This showcase will be a 3-night ticketed performance run, produced by New Expressive Works.
+The dates for this performance will be November 13th – 15th, 2020.

 In order for us to consider your application complete, we will need the following:-